 And don’t worry—there aren’t any wrong answers!
 Just do your best.

 This is actually the coolest part of the eye exam, because the machine is helping her figure out if you actually do need glasses.
 And if you do need them, it helps your doctor figure out exactly which combination of lenses will give you almost perfect vision.

 And that’s pretty much the end of the exam.

-Step #7: You’ll Pick Out Cool New Eyeglasses
+Step #7 at the Eye Doctor: You’ll Pick Out Cool New Eyeglasses